MathematicusLucian/Algo-Backtesting-System/README.md

 **Running Docker Compose:**
 There are two Docker containers:
-- Flask/Uwsgi - Flask web application with _uwsgi_ server.
+- Flask/Uwsgi - Flask web application with _uwsgi_
 - Angular/Nginx - Angular web client

 Both built using separate Dockerfiles, created and connected with Docker Compose, and which expand upon the respective official images from Docker Hub.